 This left around 10 articles I needed to research and write from a standing start.
-I’d already visited the site and met the owner of Red Earth, so I had a good understanding of his ethos and what he wanted to achieve.
+I’d already visited the development site and met the owner of Red Earth, so I had a good understanding of his ethos and what he wanted to achieve.
 This really helped when it came to writing the brochure’s intro and the articles on Red Earth and the development itself.

 Two articles written on the development’s architects and interior designer both needed phone interviews.
 This would get the back story and inside look to how it all came together from their perspective.
 Features on the ecology and conservation of the River Yealm, the harbour, and four of the area’s local beaches all had huge amounts of research behind them.

 Keeping it short and easy to read

 Never intended to be an in-depth publication, the aim of River Life was to provide a snapshot of village life and the new development.
 But it was always intended to be something of a souvenir, set aside for future reference.
 Each article needed to be short and easy to read, so they all range from around 200 – 400 words.
 While not exactly micro-copy, I needed to keep the writing concise but without losing too much detail.